 In Subsections 4.1.1-4.1.3 we recall some basic definitions and results related to toric varieties.
 This is mainly to fix the notation.
-Therefore, we will omit most of the proofs, reffering the reader to [28].
+Therefore, we omit most of the proofs, referring the reader to [28].
 Our notation follows closely the one used there.
-In Subsection 4.1.3 we recall the main technical tool - lifting a morphism between smooth projective toric varieties to a morphism of their Cox rings.
+In Subsection 4.1.3 we recall the main technical tool-lifting a morphism between smooth projective toric varieties to a morphism of their Cox rings.

-Subsection 4.1.4 is concerned with morphisms $f: X \to Y$ between smooth projective toric varieties such that $f\mathcal{O}X \cong \mathcal{O}Y$.
-This property will be assumed in Theorem 4.15 which is one of the main results of this chapter.
+Subsection 4.1.4 is concerned with morphisms $f: X \to Y$ between smooth projective toric varieties with $f\mathcal{O}X \cong \mathcal{O}Y$.
+This property is assumed in Theorem 4.15 which is one of the main results of this chapter.

 In Subsection 4.1.5 we finally give the definition of a multigraded Hilbert scheme of points in general position for a smooth projective toric variety.
-This is the generality in which it was introduced in [13].
+This is the generality in which it was introduced in [15].

-Note that the results from this section are stated for smooth projective toric varieties.
-Some of them are still true for more general toric varieties.
+Although the results from this section are stated for smooth projective toric varieties, some of them are still true for more general toric varieties.